FSGodwinF/Social-Media-prot/README.md

 # Social-Media-prot
 Faderia Social Application
 #Description
-its a prototype social media app created to develop coding skills The front-end was coded using ReactJS
+its a prototype social media app created to develop programming skills The front-end was coded using ReactJS
 Back end server was created using NodeJS, Express, and MongoDb as the database npm was used to install the dependencies used for this project